 - Savings: Hundreds of dollars monthly in fuel and maintenance costs, not to mention re-gained time to do what I enjoy.

-- Save, Save, Save – I have maxed out my retirement plan through my company and my wife and I live entirely off of my salary.
+- Save, Save, Save – After so many years of only saving the minimum, I maxed out my retirement plan through my company and my wife and I lived entirely off of my salary.
 Ditto on my wife’s retirement plan and she also devotes her entire remaining salary to our investment portfolio.

 - Savings: More than $80,000 every year in total investment and retirement account saving.

 - Frugal lifestyle – No more expensive dinners (except when they are paid for!).
 No more big screen televisions or blowing hundreds of dollars on the latest cell phones.
-We consciously turn off lights in the house and conserve energy whenever possible, which includes doing laundry during non-peek hours of the day, minimizing dish washer use and keeping the heater at 68 degrees in the winter and air conditioner at almost 80 in the summer.
+We consciously turned off lights in the house and conserve energy whenever possible, which includes doing laundry during non-peek hours of the day, minimizing dishwasher use and keeping the heater at 68 degrees in the winter and air conditioner at almost 80 in the summer.

-- Savings: Several thousand yearly in reduced energy and useless entertainment costs.
+- Savings: Several thousand every year in reduced energy and useless entertainment costs.